alfred_ vs Google CC: Which AI Email Agent Is Better? (2026)

 Email triageAuto-classifies by urgencyNo

-Draft repliesYes (tap to send)No
+Draft repliesYes (tap to send)Only when you ask

 Task extraction